What Are Extraordinary Circumstances in Flight Delays?

 What Isn’t Covered Under Extraordinary Circumstances?

-When it comes to extraordinary circumstances, the general rule is that anything considered ‘not under control’ of the airline then you won’t be eligible to be claimed against.
+When it comes to extraordinary circumstances, the general rule is that anything considered ‘not under control’ of the airline may be eligible to be claimed against.
 Obviously, weather-related delays (outside of pilot error) and air traffic control delays can be added to this list, but what isn’t covered?

 The EU states very clearly that any extraordinary circumstances must be unpredictable and outside of the airline’s control.
 That means they won’t cover situations like: